 Students are entitled to take only one leave of absence during any academic year.
 The duration of the leave of absence may not exceed sixty days.
-Requests for leave must be submitted on the "Request for Leave of Absence" form to the Student Service Department in advance of the beginning date and must include an anticipated return date with the student's signature.
-Failure to return to school as scheduled without prior written notification to and approval from the

-College President will result in immediate dismissal.
+Requests for leave must be submitted on the "Request for Leave of Absence" form to the Student Service Department and must include an anticipated return date and be signed by the student.
+Failure to return to school as scheduled without prior written notification to and approval from the College President will result in immediate dismissal.
 No refund will be issued.
-Students must attest to understanding the implications for failing to return to the course of study.